-The access component of the plan should include, but not be limited to, district polices or procedures to address

-- 6.1 Equitable and effective access to telecommunications and other technologies to support teaching and learning by: - providing for the equitable distribution of resources to support achievement of the Sunshine State Standards; - providing access for teachers, parents and students to the best teaching practices and curriculum resources through technology; - providing access for students with special needs including those students with disabilities; - providing appropriate access to external instructional service and programming providers, such as public libraries, charter schools, remote teaching sites, home school connections, online products and other services; and - providing access to information for decision-making by teachers and administrators. - 6.2 District acceptable use policy for access to all systems including Internet/World Wide Web that: - protects the confidentiality of students; - protects intellectual property rights, licensing agreements and legal/ethical standards for sharing of resources with other educational entities; and: - maintains the integrity of systems, programs and information resources.

-The policy must address the following issues:

-- access by minors to inappropriate matter on the Internet and World Wide Web; - the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications; - unauthorized access, including so-called "hacking", and other unlawful activities by minors online; - unauthorized disclosure, use, and dissemination of personal information regarding minors; and - measures designed to restrict minor's access to materials harmful to minors. - 6.3 A Technology Protection Measure is a specific technology that blocks or filters Internet access.
-It must protect against access by adults and minors to visual depictions that are obscene, child pornography, or with respect to use of computers with Internet access by minors harmful to minors.
-It may be disabled for adults engaged in bona fide research or other lawful purposes.
+The acc ess component of the plan should include, but not be limited to, district polices or procedures to address 6.1 Equitable and effective access to telecommunications and other technologies to support teaching and learning by: - providing for the equitable distribution of resources to support achievement of the Sunshine State Standards; - providing access for teachers, parents and students to the best teaching practices and curriculum resources through technology; providing access for students with special needs including those students with disabilities; providing appropriate access to external instructional service and programming providers, such as public libraries, charter schools, remote teaching sites, home school connections, online products and other services; and - providing access to information for decision-making by teachers and administrators.
+6.2 District acceptable use policy for access to all systems including Internet/World Wide Web that: protects the confidentiality of students; - protects intellectual property rights, licensing agreements and legal/ethical standards for sharing of resources with other educational entities; and; - maintains the integrity of systems, programs and information resources.
+The policy must address the following issues: - access by minors to inappropriate matter on the Internet and World Wide Web; - the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications; - unauthorized access, including so-called "hacking", and other unlawful activities by minors online; - unauthorized disclosure, use, and dissemination of personal information regarding minors; and - measures designed to restrict minor's access to materials harmful to minors.
+6.3 A Technology Protection Measure is a specific technology that blocks or filters Internet access.
+It must protect against access by adults and minors to visual depictions that are obscene, child pornography, or - with respect to use of computers with Internet access by minors - harmful to minors.
+It may b It may be disabled for adults engaged in bona fide research or other lawful purposes.

 All public school sites and educational support facilities throughout Sarasota County are interconnected by a high-speed fiber data network.
-Additionally, by the end of 2009, all charter schools will also be connected by a high-speed fiber data network.
-Currently, the network is aggregated to the central school district data center using a DS3 circuit.
+Currently, the network is aggregated to the central school district data center using the high speed fiber network.

 Each school is equipped with a Local Area Network (LAN).
 LAN are 100Mb switched to the desktop.
 All classrooms throughout Sarasota County are equipped with ActivBoards, teacher and student workstations.
 Every classroom has access to the district's Wide Area Network, providing connectivity to the Internet.
-All school sites have at a minimum 2 computing labs that utilize a range of educational software resources.
+All school sites have at a minimum 2 computing labs that utilize a range of educational software resources and deliver computer based assessments.
 In addition, each teacher workstation provides access to electronic mail and administrative resources that include student demographic and academic performance data as well as tools for attendance, grade collection and data analysis.